 That's throwing the baby out with the bathwater.
 You can't ignore either mode of thinking; you need both working in concert.
-You want to let the R-mode lead and then switch to L-mode to "productize" it, if you will.
+You want to let the \mathcal{R} -mode lead and then switch to L-mode to "productize" it, if you will.

-Lead with; follow with.
+Lead with R-mode; follow with L-mode.